stellar/stellar-etl/README.md

 --end-ledger 500000 --output exported_operations.txt
 ```

-This command exports transactions within the provided range.
-This range is inclusive.
+This command exports operations within the provided range.

 ### Stellar Core Commands

 These commands require a Stellar Core instance that is v13.2.0 or later.
 The commands use the Core instance to retrieve information about changes from the ledger.
 These changes can be in the form of accounts, offers, or trustlines.

 As the Stellar network grows, the Stellar Core instance has to catch up on an increasingly large amount of information.
-This can add some overhead to the commands in this category.
+This catch-up process can add some overhead to the commands in this category.
+In order to avoid this overhead, run prefer processing larger ranges instead of many small ones, or use unbounded mode.
 #### export_ledger_entry_changes

 ```bash